Jim Kavanaugh Chief Executive Officer and Co-Founder

-Jim Kavanaugh is the CEO of World Wide Technology.
+Jim Kavanaugh is the CEO and Co-Founder of World Wide Technology.
 Kavanaugh and his proven management team have guided WWT from a small start-up technology company into a world-class organization.

 In the early years, Kavanaugh solidified WWT’s financial position through profitable growth and a $27.5M venture capital investment which was repaid in 2005.
 Kavanaugh currently focuses his time in the areas of technology innovation, long term planning, strategic acquisitions, financial performance, employee development, and passionately overseeing WWT’s unique corporate culture.
 Prior to founding WWT, Kavanaugh worked at Future Electronics and played professional soccer.
 He received his Bachelor of Science in business administration from Saint Louis University (SLU) in 1986.